0LNetworkCommunity/libra-legacy-v6/specifications/db_backup/spec.md

 ![Restore](../images/db_backup_restore_flow.png)

-It's shown above the intended structure of the Libra backup and restore workflow, discussed in detail by components below.
+It's shown above the intended structure of the Diem backup and restore workflow, discussed in detail by components below.

 ## Backup Storage interface